Trigex/AlphaNET/README.md

 And that’s the goal of AlphaNET.
 AlphaNET aims to be a complete sandbox, with a fully featured scripting API, realistic and open operating system internals, complete customization, and most importantly: actual hacking and cracking!

+## Building and editing

+### Requirements
+* .NET Core SDK 2.2 or higher
+* .NET Framework 4.6.1 or higher (For `AlphaNET.Editor.Windows`)
+* A solid IDE or editor with C# support, such as Visual Studio or Visual Studio Code

+### Windows

+For building and editing on Windows, it's recommended to use Visual Studio, with the default Build/Run functionallity.
+For building `AlphaNET.Clent.Console` for example, the primary client of this project, load `AlphaNET.sln` at the root of this project into Visual Studio, and set your startup project to `AlphaNET.Client.Console`, and click run.

+### Linux

+For Linux, it's recommended to use Visual Studio Code, or the dotnet cli.
+Before any build should be attempted, run `dotnet restore` at the root of this project, which pulls Nuget dependencies.
+Then, you can build and run `AlphaNET.Client.Console` for example, using `dotnet run --project AlphaNET.Client.Console` (Do note that you can use the dotnet cli method on Windows too, but you have Visual Studio on Windows, which is the greatest, so what's the point?!)

 ## Solution Structure

 ### AlphaNET.Framework (.NET Standard 2.0)